-You have the right to report acts of discrimination, harassment, and sexual misconduct to one of the College’s Title IX Coordinators, as well as local law enforcement.
+You have the right to report acts of discrimination, harassment, and sexual misconduct to the College’s Title IX Coordinator, as well as local law enforcement for acts of sexual misconduct and/or crimes of violence.
 If you report the incident to both the College and Police, it is possible that two separate investigations will take place simultaneously.
 The outcome of a Police investigation does not influence the College’s investigation.
 The police investigation is a criminal investigation, while the College’s investigation is administrative.

 What Happens If I File A Complaint with the Police?